-Instant cheer and sweetness of fresh, addictive strawberries combined gorgeously with a buttery frangipane tart put you right in the mood for Christmas!
+Instant cheer and sweetness of fresh, addictive strawberries combined gorgeously with a buttery frangipane tart put you right in the mood for the festive season!

 How to Make Strawberry Frangipane Tart?

 The classic French dessert couldn’t be easier to make.
 To pull it off, you need three things.
 One, an ultra-flaky dough.
 Two, a fragrant batter of frangipane.
 Three, freshly chopped strawberries.